 The Australian Regenerative Medicine Institute officially opened on April 2009.
 It is a $153 million medical research centre based at the Monash University Clayton Campus.
-You can browse this section to learn about our Management team, Leadership Advisory Board, Scientific Advisory Board and learn more about the History of ARMI.
+You can browse this section to learn about our Executive, Leadership Advisory Board and its two committees, the Industry Advisory Committee and the Development & Engagement Committee, and learn more about the history of ARMI.

 An introduction from Director of Research, Professor Peter Currie: